-Lets say the transmitted voltage is T. The noise is N - that is the difference between the transmitted voltage and received voltage.
+Lets say the transmitted voltage is T. The total noise is N - that is the difference between the transmitted voltage and received voltage.
+N may be positive or negative.
 So the received voltage is R = T + N.

-- For bit 0 transmitted, T = 10V. - o If N is less than $\pm 10$ V, then R will be between 0 and 20V.
-Therefore the receiver will correctly interpret the signal as bit 0. - O But if N is greater than 10V, then R will be greater than 20V.
+- For bit 0 transmitted, T = 10V. - If N is less than $\pm 10V$, then R will be between 0 and 20V.
+Therefore the receiver will correctly interpret the signal as bit 0.

+- But if N is greater than 10V, then R will be greater than 20V.
 Therefore the receiver will incorrectly interpret the signal as bit 1.
-THIS IS AN ERROR!

-• We can do similar analysis for bit 1 transmitted at 30V.
-If the noise N is greater than 10V, then the receiver will incorrectly interpret the signal as bit 0.
+THIS IS AN ERROR! - We can do similar analysis for bit 1 transmitted at 30V.
+If N is greater than 10V, then the receiver will incorrectly interpret the signal as bit 0.

-So in our example with M = 2, we need a noise voltage of 10V or more to cause an error.
+So in our example with M = 2, we need N of 10V or more to cause an error.